Boy2700/Saleh-Consumer-Sentiment-Analysis/README.md

-# Saleh-Consumer-Sentiment-Analysis
+# Saad-Sentiment-Analysis-of-Consumers-reviews

-Saleh Consumer Sentiment Analysis
+This is a Collaborative Work By Yusuf Babatunde and Saleh Ibrahim The Link to the
+Software :